San Raimundo

-San Raymundo is a town, with a population of 15,447 (2018 census), and a municipality in the Guatemala department of Guatemala.
-The municipality has a population of 31,605 (2018 census) and cover an area of 110 km2.
+San Raymundo is a town and municipality in the Guatemala Department of Guatemala.
+The municipality has a population of 31,605 (2018 census) and the town 15,447.
+It covers an area of 110 km2.
 It consists of 10 outlying villages and several smaller urbanized areas.
 San Raymundo is highly populated by both Ladino (Spanish descent) and Indigenous (Mayan descent) people.